asce-web/bridge-designer/src/README.md

 component-level `providers` for the corresponding dialog.
 The entire "tree" of injected dependencies must be included.
 See `SampleSelectionDialog` for a prototypical example.
 But there are several similar ones.

-Note that within the scope of these component-level providers, the root instance is invisible.
+Note that within the scope of these component-level providers, the root instance is invisible by default.
 This is a problem when the goal of the dialog is to mutate a root instance.
 Adding a sketch to the root bridge is an example.
 How to get access?
-Games with injection tokens would work.
-But the simplest solution I could find is `RootBridgeService` which is just a wrapper for a reference.
+Injection tokens could work.
+But the simplest solution seems to be a 2-line `RootBridgeService` which is just a wrapper for a reference.
 When injected within component provider scope, it still refers to the root instance we need.

+# Dependencies

+Reliance on external libraries is intended to be minimal in order to reduce maintenance forced by others.
+Yet, some features were not worth the cost of re-inventing the wheel:

+- [**jQWidgets**](https://www.jqwidgets.com/): The UI widget framework discussed above.
+- [**Orama (open source version)**](https://docs.orama.com/open-source): Full text search for Bridge Designer help.
+- [**three.js**](https://threejs.org/): A fairly thin abstraction layer over native WebGL.

+We thank the providers now and forever.